Recently updated on August 25th, 2023

 “War is 90% information.”

-Data centric cultures can also speed up process and platform adoption.
+DCC can also speed up process and platform adoption.
 It is natural to fear and resist change.
-Data can show how an organizational change can have a positive outcomes turning cynics into advocates.
+Research can show how an organizational change can have a positive outcomes turning cynics into advocates.
 A staff that is excited and engaged with an upcoming change can greatly increase its success.

 Big Data Leads to Big Actions